 Common signs and symptoms of adult ADHD include:

 Not every person with ADD/ADHD has every symptom, nor do they experience symptoms to the same degree.
 Adult ADD/ADHD must be diagnosed by a Board Certified Psychiatrist.
+Dr. Edward Fruitman specializes in the treatment of Adult ADD/ADHD in NYC and Long island.
 If you have struggle at work and/or school with procrastination, lateness, completing routine boring tasks, and/or time management, call us to schedule an appointment for a comprehensive evaluation.
 With proper diagnosis and treatment, adult ADD/ADHD does not have to negatively impact an individual’s life.

 Please take the following screening test if you feel you suffer from any of the symptoms above:

 How is it different to childhood ADHD?

 Symptoms of ADD/ADHD change with age.
 Hyperactivity and impulsivity can improve with age, while procrastination and time management issues may become more visible due to increased responsibility.
 Adults with ADD/ADHD are more likely to smoke, drink alcohol, use drugs, and in some cases, engage in risky sexual behaviors.
 A diagnosis of ADHD is frequently very liberating to a person who struggled all of their life with symptoms that they could not define or understand.